ben-denham/python-eda/tutorial_1/tutorial.md

 :::::: {.speaker-notes}
 * **Jupyter notebooks** are a very popular platform for Python coding, particularly for data analysis and visualisation.
+* They can combine runnable code, rich outputs like plots, and formatted documentation.
-* You can run **Jupyter notebooks** on your own computer, but today we are running Jupyter notebooks in **Google Colab** so that you don't need to install Python or Jupyter on your own computer.
+* You can run **Jupyter notebooks** on your own computer with **jupyterlab**, but today we are running Jupyter notebooks in **Google Colab** so that you don't need to install Python or Jupyter on your own computer.
   * Note: Because your notebooks will run on Google's servers, you shouldn't upload any company data or code you are not authorised to use outside of company-approved systems.
-* Jupyter notebooks can also be run on your own desktop or server with a piece of software called **JupyterLab**.
 ::::::

 > Note: Your notebooks in Google Colab will be saved to your Google